-The application deadline for such programmes is 15 January.
+The application deadline for these programmes is 15 January 2022.
 More information about the entry requirements and application process can be found on the programme webpages.

 Registration and selection

-You will need to apply for these programmes through Studielink, the central university registration system of the Netherlands.
-Application is open from 1 October until 15 January.
+You will need to apply for these programmes through Studielink, the central registration system for Dutch universities.
+Application is open from 1 October 2021 until 15 January 2022.

 Applicants participating in the selection procedure will be assigned a ranking number by Studielink on 15 April based on their results.
-Depending on your ranking number and the number of places available, you may or may not be offered a place.
+Depending on your ranking number and the number of places available, you may or may not be offered a place in the programme.

-If you are offered a place, you will have to accept this place via Studielink within two weeks.
-If you don’t accept the place within two weeks, your place will be automatically assigned to another student.
+If you are offered a place, you will have to confirm your participation in the programme via Studielink within two weeks.
+If you don’t confirm your participation within two weeks, your place will automatically be assigned to another student.

 If you are not offered a place immediately, there is still a chance that you will be offered a place later, if one or more selected students do not accept their place.
 These places will then become available for the next student in line.

 Students applying for one of our Bachelor’s programmes should hold a Dutch VWO diploma, a HBO propedeuse or a foreign diploma that is equivalent to one of these diplomas.
-If you have foreign credentials, mathematics and English should be included in your final examination or attended until the last year of your secondary education.
+If you apply with foreign credentials, mathematics and English should be included in your final examination or attended until the last year of your secondary education.
 To find out what specific entry requirements apply to your prior education, please consult the diploma calculator below.

 The starting level of a regular study programme at Dutch universities is comparable to that of other Western European countries, but it is generally higher than in most countries outside Western Europe.

-The requirement for sufficient proficiency in English can be met in the following ways:
+The requirement for sufficient English language proficiency can be met in the following ways :

 1. By completing English-taught secondary education in Australia, Canada (with the exception of Quebec), Ireland, New Zealand, the United Kingdom or the United States of America;

 5. By submitting a valid English language proficiency test certificate.
-Please see below for the accepted tests and minimum scores.
+Please see below for the approved tests and minimum scores.

 |UvA approved tests||Selective programmes (minimum score)||All other programmes (minimum score)|